The Western Reserve Camping Unit

 “Western Reserve” signifies the area of Northeast Ohio and Northwest Pennsylvania originally owned by the State of Connecticut in its colonial charter.
 The Pennsylvania section was given up shortly after the Revolutionary War but the Ohio section was sold for development and surveyed by Moses Cleveland in 1796.

-Our signature event is the “Spirit of Cleveland” rally in early June.
-This gathering features urban camping on the shores of Lake Erie in the shadow of the Cleveland skyline and the Rock and Roll Hall of Fame.
+Our signature event is the “Spirit of Cleveland” rally.
+This gathering featured urban camping on the shores of Lake Erie in the shadow of the Cleveland skyline and the Rock and Roll Hall of Fame.
+We will be re-framing this event in 2022 as "The Spirit of the Western Reserve" and will be held in Kirtland OH.